Claudia Lawrence

 Some of Claudia's family and friends openly questioned the comments made by Detective Superintendent Galloway, with Peter Lawrence appearing on the BBC's Today Programme saying: '"we really wonder whether, certainly recently, she had time to form any relationships other than those about which we know.
 She saw her best friend, Suzy, and myself very regularly and she worked in quite a strenuous job."'
 Suzy Cooper also disputed the claims, describing her friend as 'shy'.
 Arguably, one would expect a friend as close as Suzy was reported to be with Claudia to have known more about her relationships with men than others may have.

 One line of enquiry in the investigation lingered on the Nag's Head pub, Claudia's local drinking venue.
-During June 2009, the premises was searched for the second time since March and cadaver dogs were brought in to establish if there was any hint that a body may have been concealed on site.
+During June 2009, the premises was searched for the second time since Claudia disappeared and cadaver dogs were brought in to establish if there was any hint that a body may have been concealed on site.
 The search resulted in sheets from one of the guest bedrooms being removed for forensic analysis, with reports of a spot of blood being located and tested for DNA.

 Image 13: officers outside the Nag's Head pub

 Police were more than thorough in their search through Claudia's relationship history, looking at every man she had dated in the 20 years prior to her disappearance.
-One of these men had reportedly started seeing Claudia when she was 18-years-old and living in Malton - he was older than her, and lived with a long-term partner and young daughter.
+One of these men had reportedly started seeing Claudia when she was 18-years-old and living in Malton - he was older than her, and lived with a long-term partner and young daughter at the time.
 They had remained friends after the relationship ended, something which was not uncommon for Claudia - she seemed to remain on good terms with a number of the men she had been involved with, including a former boyfriend she had dated for 18 months from 2005.

 Jenny King, one of the friends with whom Claudia socialised regularly, spoke out about the two images which had been portrayed of Claudia in the media - one of a woman who was happy with her job and wide circle of friends, and one who was implicated as something of a home-wrecker.
 Jenny said: '"Claudia and I would go into town every couple of weeks and have a few drinks, but that was all.
 She's not promiscuous.
 She'd be too ashamed.
 She's just not like that."'

 Claudia's sister, Ali, provided something of an explanation as to why friends and family may know little of her sister's relationships.
 She told the press: '"I'm someone who's settled, with a young family, and that's what I wanted for her, but Claudia always seemed to pick people with issues.
 I remember once she was supposed to be going on holiday to Florida with a boyfriend and when they got to the airport he wasn't allowed to get on the plane, as it turned out he'd been charged with grievous bodily harm at some point.
 She didn't know anything about it.
-I thought, oh, no, not again.
+I thought, oh no, not again.
 Over time, she stopped talking to the family about that side of her life because she thought we'd shoot her down.
 Her friends thought she'd told them everything, but when something like this happens it makes you wonder.
 Somebody must know something.
 People don't just vanish into thin air."'

-I think it's important to mention here that rumours are very quick to circulate and turn a situation into something which may be a considerable distance from the truth.
-Whilst there are some firm reports that Claudia had been in relationships with married men at some stage, it doesn't seem to be the case that she went out looking for them - she also had relationships with men who had no marital ties.
-Without knowing the intricate details of her life, it's impossible to say whether she made a deliberate decision to date a married man - or, indeed, whether she knew that they were married at all.
 From reviewing some of the articles printed at the time, it's easy to see why Claudia's family and friends were so devastated by the way she was portrayed in the months after she vanished.
-It certainly seemed to push more of a wedge in the relationship between the Lawrence family and police, as their views on Claudia's private life greatly differed.
-The judgement which crept through the public and the differences of opinion which circulated seemed to take some of the focus away from the fact that a 35-year-old had gone missing and was yet to be traced.
-Sympathy started to slowly eek away and interest in the case dwindled.
+It certainly seemed to push more of a wedge in the relationship between the Lawrence family and police, as their views on Claudia's private life greatly differed from the views of the authorities.
+The judgement which crept through the public and the differences of opinion which circulated seemed to take some of the focus away from the fact that a 35-year-old had gone missing under suspicious circumstances and was yet to be traced.
+Public sympathy started to slowly eek away and interest in the case dwindled.

+Ultimately, all of us have a private life.
+There will be things that wives don't tell husbands, that husbands don't tell wives, that people don't tell their siblings or parents, that people keep from their best friends.
+We are all entitled to our secrets, and we are all entitled to be non-perfect human beings.
+We make mistakes.
+We make poor decisions.
+We learn and move on.
 The problem arises when someone is thrust into the spotlight, and the case of Claudia Lawrence is the worst kind of example.
 In the course of trying to find out what happened to a much-loved woman, her secrets have been laid bare for the world to examine and pass judgement on.
-We mustn't lose focus on the fact that, no matter what someone has done during their life, they don't deserve something like this to happen to them.
+We mustn't lose focus of the fact that, no matter what someone has done during their life, they don't deserve something like this to happen to them.
 Her family don't deserve to live without answers.

 Image 14: a copy of the posters handed out by Joan